 Well, that’s not quite true.
 There is one way to measure the inspiration all of this stirred up in me: I wrote well over two hundred songs for this specific album.

-(You can imagine the fun I had when it came time to try and shave all of that down to some sort of cohesive, somewhat digestible musical statement.
+You can imagine the fun I had when it came time to try and shave all of that down to some sort of cohesive, somewhat digestible musical statement.
 I think I managed to carve out an album that goes a lot of different places without feeling like it loses its way, but it was tough to get the sequencing just right.

-The visual art came into the picture when I started thinking about album packaging.
+The visual art became a part of things when I started thinking about album packaging.
 I knew I would never be able to make an album quite like this again even if I wanted to, and I thought it might be worthwhile to try doing something more involving and ambitious with the lyric booklet.

 This was one of the most thrilling parts of making the album, because it was out of my hands.
 I had no idea what I was going to get from any of the dozen visual artists who got involved.
 Every image they sent my way was a great surprise.